Table of Contents

 They sport a dark “mask” on their face and usually have dark points predominantly on their tails and paws.

 Himalayan cats also have a sturdy and thick-bodied appearance; they are seemingly bulky because of their muscles, not their fat.

 But depending on the qualities of their parent breeds, their bodies often range from medium to large, varying from seven to twelve pounds.

-Himmies and other Asian breeds have color modifier genes upon birth, which determines the pigmentation on their body parts.
+Himmies and other Asian breeds have color modifier genes upon birth, which determines the pigmentation of their body parts.

-This fact is the reason why they have dark points yet light body fur.
+This is why they have dark points yet light body fur.

 Their color points range from gray, blue, chocolate, lilac, seal, and cream—which are also points you can see in a Persian cat.

 Furthermore, they also have striking patterns that the Siamese cat has, such as tortie, lynx, and tabby patterns.